colshrapnel/phpdelusions.net/sql_injection.md

 And here we came to the main point of the whole article: the general idea of creating an SQL query out of constant part and placeholders, which will be substituted with actual data, which will be **automatically formatted** is indeed a Holy Grail we were looking for.

-The main and most essential benefit of prepared statements is elimination of all the dangers of manual formatting:
+The main and most essential benefit of prepared statements is the elimination of all the dangers of manual formatting:

-- prepared statement does the complete formatting - all without programmer's intervention!
+- a prepared statement does the complete formatting - all without programmer's intervention!
 Just fire and forget.
-- prepared statement does the adequate formatting (as long as we're binding our data using the proper type)
+- a prepared statement does the adequate formatting (as long as we're binding our data using the proper type)
-- prepared statement makes the formatting inviolable!
+- a prepared statement makes the formatting inviolable!
-- prepared statement does the formatting in the only proper place - right before query execution.
+- a prepared statement does the formatting in the only proper place - right before query execution.

 This is why manual formatting is so much despised nowadays and prepared statements are so honored.

 There are two additional but non-essential benefits of using prepared statements:

-- prepared statement doesn't spoil the source data which can be used safely somewhere else: shown back in the browser, stored in a cookie, etc.
+- a prepared statement doesn't spoil the source data which can be used safely somewhere else: shown back in the browser, stored in a cookie, etc.
 - a programmer who is lazy enough can make their code dramatically shorter by means of using prepared statements (however, the opposite is true too - a diligent user can write a code for the simple insert of the size of an average novel).

 So, "nativeness" of a prepared statement is not that essential, as it proven by PDO, which can just *emulate* a prepared statement, sending the regular query to the server at once, substituting placeholders with the actual data, if `PDO::ATTR_EMULATE_PREPARES` [configuration variable](http://php.net/manual/en/pdo.setattribute.php) is set to `TRUE`.
 But the data gets **properly formatted** in this case - and therefore this approach is equally safe!

-Moreover, **even with the old mysql extension** we can use prepared statements all right!
-Here is a small function that can offer rock solid security with this old good extension:
+Moreover, **even with the old MySQL extension** we can use prepared statements all right!
+Here is a small function that can offer rock-solid security with this old good extension:

     function paraQuery()
     {